Bishop Gore School: Grammar school

 The school was endowed and established in 1682, as a Free Grammar School by Hugh Gore, Bishop of Waterford and Lismore, for "the gratuitous instruction of twenty boys, sons of the most indigent burgesses, and in the event of a dissolution of the corporation, to sons of the poorest inhabitants of the town."
 Initially located in historic Goat Street (on a site now part of Princess Way in the city centre), it has since known several names and locations.
 In September 1853 the school, by then named the Swansea Grammar School for Boys, moved to Mount Pleasant into a new building designed by the architect Thomas Taylor.
 The building was extended in 1869 to a design by Benjamin Bucknall.

 From 1895 the site was shared with the newly created Swansea Intermediate and Technical School for Boys (later the co-educational Swansea Technical College).
 Under the provisions of the 1902 Education Act the running of both institutions was taken over by Swansea Council.

 During World War II the buildings were largely destroyed by incendiary bombs.
 Discussions about the rebuilding of the site led to the decision to move the Grammar School to a new site elsewhere in Swansea and in 1952 it relocated to newly built premises located in De La Beche Road, Sketty, at which point it was renamed Bishop Gore Grammar School and subsequently, from 1970, Bishop Gore Comprehensive School.

-A large extension was built in the 1970s and further Design and Technology extensions in the 1990s.
+An extension was built in the 1970s and further Design and Technology extensions in the 1990s.